-Growing crowd of Trump loyalists in the Senate vows to challenge Biden’s victory
+Growing number of Trump loyalists in the Senate vow to challenge Biden’s victory

 Pence and others have explained to Trump that the vice president does not have the power to take substantive action on Wednesday, such as moving to invalidate the results, administration officials say.
 Pence’s legally prescribed duties are strictly ceremonial: read aloud the electoral votes from each state and officiate any debate that unfolds.

-However, Pence is encouraging lawmakers to publicly debate what they see as voting irregularities in key states, said Pence chief of staff Marc Short.
+However, Pence is encouraging lawmakers to publicly debate what they see as voting irregularities in key states, said Pence Chief of Staff Marc Short.

 “Vice President Pence shares the concerns of millions of Americans about voter fraud and irregularities in the last election,” Short said.
 “The vice president welcomes the efforts of members of the House and Senate to use the authority they have under the law to raise objections and bring forward evidence before the Congress and the American people on January 6th.”